Imperal Docs

 # secret value is sk-test-12345; test what you call with it,

-# but don't assert on the value itself appearing in results — that
+# but don't assert on the value itself appearing in results — the

 Migrating an extension with legacy ctx.config read sites